 This book still affects me in very positive ways.
 I still do my morning pages, which I just journalling every morning.
 Love getting out and about doing an artist’s date.
 I love my walking adventures.
 I still do lots of bad work, especially at Toastmasters, however what I do is improving, and I get better and better all the time.
 I also tell others now you don’t have to do it perfectly just have a go, it is all about learning and all about practice, and small constant improvements.
-The following is a re-post from my previous blog Just.
-At the moment I am working on chapter 3 of The Artist’s Way, another great book by Julia Cameron.

 This is a wonderful book authored by Julia Cameron.
 It is full of wonderful tips and encouragement.
 Although this book is focused on an artist most of the tips can apply to all of us.
 This book will help you develop your creative side and decrease your self doubts.

 I like the way she talks about the importance of doing bad art.
 It not that we aim to do bad work, yet sometimes we will do bad work.
 It is important to keep going and not let our need for perfection stop us.
 When we work through are bad art/work, this may be the very thing that gets us to our best art/work.